 7. A logrank test was performed to evaluate the association between LDL and mortality over the observed time period and by examining the observation time of death (days post MRI) and classification of high LDL (>=160 mg/dL).
 The p value of this test was 0.0435, indicating that high LDL is associated with instantaneous rate of death in the sampled population.

+5/5 for performing an appropriate analysis

+2/5 for reporting the association appropriately

+wrong p-value(-1)

+did not mention whether p-value is one-sided or two-sided(-1)

+wrong conclusion(-1)

+Total: 7/10

 8.

 I would have performed a simple two sample, two-sided T-test to examine if the two groups (defined by their vital status at 5 years) had a statistically significant different mean LDL level.
 I would have doe this because it is a straightforward and easy way to test between our outcome (death within five years) and predictor of interest (LDL level).
 While we are examining by the outcome, this is a useful test because we defined it such to not have any censored data.

+Choose appropriate analysis (4)

+Performed analysis that are vaild (2)

+The simpler comparisons of means and proportions are probably better understood (2)

+Total: 8/10